Humidity Sensors Applications: A Simple Guide to Uses and Benefits

 What is the main function of a humidity sensor?

-A humidity sensor measures the amount of moisture in the air and provides data to help maintain optimal environmental conditions.
+It measures moisture levels in the air and provides data to maintain optimal environmental conditions.

 How accurate are modern humidity sensors?

-Modern sensors can achieve high accuracy, often within ±2% relative humidity, depending on the type and calibration.
+Modern sensors can achieve accuracy levels of around ±2% relative humidity, depending on calibration and type.

 Do humidity sensors require maintenance?

-Yes, periodic calibration and cleaning are recommended to ensure accurate and reliable readings.
+Yes, regular calibration and cleaning are necessary to maintain accuracy.

 What is the difference between relative and absolute humidity?